-Parker H. "Pete" Petit, age 72, joined the Company as Chairman of the Board of Directors, Chief Executive Officer and President in February 2009.
+Parker H. "Pete" Petit, age 73, joined the Company as Chairman of the Board of Directors, Chief Executive Officer and President in February 2009.
 From May 2008 until he joined the Company, Mr. Petit was the President of The Petit Group, LLC, a private investment company.
-Prior to that, Mr. Petit was the Chairman and CEO of Matria Healthcare, Inc., (Nasdag: MATR), which was sold to Inverness Medical Innovations, Inc. in May 2008.
+Prior to that, Mr. Petit was the Chairman and CEO of Matria Healthcare, Inc., (Nasdaq: MATR), which was sold to Inverness Medical Innovations, Inc. in May 2008.
 Matria Healthcare was a former subsidiary of Healthdyne, Inc., which Mr. Petit founded in 1971.
 Mr. Petit served as Chairman and CEO of Healthdyne and some of its publicly traded subsidiaries after Healthdyne became a publicly traded company in 1981.
 Mr. Petit received his bachelor's degree in Mechanical Engineering and Master of Science degree in Engineering Mechanics from Georgia Tech and an MBA degree in Finance from Georgia State University.
-At Georgia Tech, Mr. Petit funded a professorial chair for "Engineering in Medicine", endowed the Petit Institute for Bioengineering and Bioscience, and assisted with the funding of the Biotechnology Building which bears his name.
+At Georgia Tech, Mr. Petit funded a professorial chair for "Engineering in Medicine", endowed the Petit Institute for Bioengineering and Bioscience, and assisted with the funding of the Biotechnology building which bears his name.
 At Georgia State University, he assisted with the funding of the Science Center building which also bears his name.
 In 1994, he was inducted into the Technology Hall of Fame of Georgia.
 In 2007, he was inducted into the Georgia State Business Hall of Fame.
-Mr. Petit has previously served as a member of the Board of Directors of the Georgia Research Alliance, which is chartered by the State of Georgia to promote high technology and scientific development in the State.
-He serves as a member of the Board of Directors of: Intelligent Systems Corporation (NYSE Amex: INS).
+Mr. Petit currently serves as a member of the Board of Directors of the Georgia Research Alliance, which is chartered by the State of Georgia to promote high technology and scientific development in the State.
+In 2011, Mr. Petit was inducted into the National Academy of Engineering.
+He serves as a member of the Board of Directors of Intelligent Systems Corporation (NYSE MKT: INS).
 Mr. Petit was nominated as a director due to his extensive healthcare business experience and leadership success.